tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 tags:
     - html
     - javascript
-preview: Have you ever thought to yourself while building a website, how could I create HTML elements and bind them to the DOM using JavaScript?
+preview: Have you ever thought to yourself while building a website, how could I create HTML elements and bind them to the DOM?
+This article explains some of the fundamentals for interacting with the DOM tree using client-side JavaScript.
 permalink: /writing/{{ shortname | slug }}/
 demo_link: https://browserjs-intro.netlify.app/
 demo_image: